 Am I eligible for the RiverSmart Homes program?

-If you own a home with a yard in the District, either as a resident or as a landlord, you are eligible for having a RiverSmart Home.
-If you rent a home in the District, you must have your landlord’s consent to participate in the program.
-Unfortunately if you purchase a home that has already participated in the program and recommendations have been installed, you may not be eligible for additional funding.
-New single family home construction is not eligible for participation in the program.
+If you own a home in the District, either as a resident or as a landlord, you are eligible to become a RiverSmart Home.
+Tenants must have their landlord’s consent to participate in the program.
+Homes that have already participated in the program may not be eligible for additional funding.

-Note: Large property complexes such as apartments, condos, and offices are currently not eligible for the RiverSmart Homes program, please visit RiverSmart Communities.
+Note: Large property complexes such as apartments, condominiums, and offices are currently not eligible for the RiverSmart Homes program.
+Please visit RiverSmart Communities for information.

 Is becoming a RiverSmart Homes going to cost me money?